chef/chef-server/doc/FrequentTasks.md

   omnibus-software deliberately to keep up with the latest build dependencies.

+Note:
+- It's best to run
+    bundle install --binstubs --path=vendor/bundle in the appropriate directories to keep your main ruby install clean.
+However do not forget to clean those up before doing an omnibus build, as the files there (especially .so files) can cause strange build failures, especially during the final consistency checks.

 ## Updating Chef Client

-- Ensure that the versions in the following locations are consisitent.
+- Ensure that the versions in the following locations are consistent.
     - omnibus_overrides.rb
       You will also need to update Ohai
     - src/chef-server-ctl/chef-server-ctl.gemspec